Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 4. If necessary, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner to display the changes in the list.

-### Delete a package type
+## Delete a package type

 Delete a package type that is no longer applicable.
-It is also possible to deactivate a package type temporarily, see [Deactivate a package type](#to-be-completed).
+To avoid potential issues with existing shipments, it is highly recommended to deactivate a package type temporarily instead of deleting it permanently, see [Deactivate a package type](#deactivate-a-package-type).

 #### Prerequisites